hgreenhut/AoD-Website/_posts/2023-5-5-penguin-attack.md

 ![Penguin%](../assets/img/zoomed_pg.png)
 30229 penguins and 56653 Greenlanders died.

 Roused by their glorious victory, the Penguins forge onward into Canada.
-It doesn't end well.

 ![Penguin%](../assets/img/canada.png)
-The 143,400,000 Russias obliterate the remaining 22,319,531
+Its a long and hard fight, but The 38,250,000 Russias obliterate the remaining 22,319,531 penguins.
+1,860,885 Canadas gave up their lives for their country, but the Penguins have been defeated.
+Can the warm climate penguins avenge their fallen comrades?
+Only time will tell.